-To be eligible to apply, undergraduate and graduate students should be science or engineering majors (other majors will be considered if a fit is evident based on application material).
-Students may apply in groups but each member must submit all application material.
-We will attempt to keep the group together but the final decision will be made by the coordination committee (we will add or remove members if we feel a better team composition can be made).
+To be eligible to apply, undergraduate and graduate students should be public health or engineering majors (other majors will be considered if a fit is evident based on application material).
+Students available this summer are particularly encouraged to apply.

 - Your resume including any outreach/design experience (domestic or international) and any foreign language capability (especially Swahili)

 - A brief (300 words max.) statement of your interest in Global Engineering Innovation

 - The name and contact information of at least one referee, preferably your faculty research advisor (or academic advisor for undergraduate students)

 After the new team is defined, they will immediately start contributing in the development of the prototype to be tested this summer.
 If the test is successful, potential avenues of translation will be investigated with advisory board members with relevant experience.